Jean-Louis Sebagh

-Dr. Jean-Louis Sebagh is an Algerian-born French cosmetic surgeon|doctor, known for his anti-aging surgeries, and use of botox, specifically on the face and neck.
+Jean-Louis Sebagh is an Algerian-born French cosmetic surgeon/doctor who is known for his anti-aging surgeries, and use of botox, collagen and vitamin injections specifically on the face and neck.

+Sebagh's high profile clients including numerous celebrities, models and socialites include Cindy Crawford, Elle McPherson and Kylie Minogue. and he has offices in Paris and London.
+It is not uncommon for clients to wait up to 6 months for a consultation with Sebagh.

-Life and career
+Biography and career

 Born in Algeria, Sebagh obtained a medical degree from the University of Paris and then learned plastic surgery in Los Angeles.
 For around 15 years, he worked to rebuild cancer victims' faces and heal burns victims' scarring in Paris's Hôpital Foch.

 In 1997, he divorced his wife, a Parisian dentist.
 He has a son and a daughter.

 Sebagh has a line of skin care products called Dr. Sebagh Anti-Aging marketed by Californian-based direct sales company Guthy-Renker and promoted through TV infomercials.